saket/flick/README.md

     imageView.zoomedImageHeight()

   override fun heightForCalculatingDismissThreshold(): Int =
-    // Zoomed in height minus the portions of image that has gone
+    // Zoomed in height minus the portion of image that has gone
-    // outside display bounds, because they are longer visible. imageView.visibleZoomedImageHeight()
+    // outside display bounds, because they are no longer visible. imageView.visibleZoomedImageHeight()
 }